yownas/RuinedFooocus/update_log.md

+### 1.1.3
+* Added support for subdirectories with models/loras so you can get all organised!

 ### 1.1.2
 * showed imported image in gallery
 * moved `---` split into prompt generation
 * correctly updates progressbar
 * fixed importing of width / height